MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ## Who is eligible to access the new experience?

 People in your organization who sign into Yammer with Microsoft 365 will be able to view the toggle to opt in to the new experience.
 This will be available for canonical (home) networks only.
 Microsoft 365 users who participate in external networks will participate using the classic Yammer experience.
-Users can also access a direct link to the new experience.
+Users will always be able to access a direct link to the new experience.

 ## Will I know when additional changes are coming?